 The risk-engineering.org website provides:

-online pedagogical reference material and educational courseware (slides, course notes, IPython notebooks, problem sets, videos and other open educational resources) on risk engineering, safety management and loss control topics, suitable for self-directed distance learning and continuing professional development
+online pedagogical reference material and educational courseware (slides, course notes, Python notebooks, problem sets, videos and other open educational resources) on risk engineering, safety management and loss control topics, suitable for self-directed distance learning and continuing professional development

 pointers to related material elsewhere.

 This site only hosts freely distributable and reusable course material, which you can access for free and reuse in your own lectures and classes.
 Except for the Risk Engineering logo, the content developed by us is distributed under the terms of the Creative Commons Attribution-ShareAlike license.
 Any content that we have reused (mostly pictures) is attributed explicitly and its licence specified.

 The content is multidisciplinary in nature rather than specialist, ranging from technical areas such as statistics and chemical engineering to social science topics including sociology, political science and psychology.
 Skills in these areas lead to a variety of careers in risk engineering and safety management.

 The risk-engineering course material is targeted at a Master’s level, for students with a technical background in an engineering or scientific discipline.
 It may also be useful to working professionals who wish to develop their understanding of some areas of safety management (lifelong learning will be an important part of career development for engineers).
 The material does not currently cover a full year’s worth of Master’s level course, but we plan to increase the scope over time.
 We hope it will be useful to you!

 Q: Why so many Python notebooks?

 Q: Why the emphasis on free content and open educational resources?

-A: Inspired by MIT OpenCourseWare and the more recent MOOC initiatives, we believe in making knowledge on risk analysis, safety management and loss prevention techniques available to anyone who is interested and has access to the internet.
+A: Inspired by MIT OpenCourseWare and the more recent MOOC initiatives, we believe in making knowledge on risk analysis and safety management techniques available to anyone who is interested and has access to the internet.
 We have chosen a Creative Commons licence for our content which allows you to adapt and reuse our content if you find it useful.

 As stated by Thomas Piketty in his book Capital in the 21st century: